kennywall/import-test/_posts/2010-12-13-api-evangelist-weekly-review.md

 domain: apievangelist.com
 image:
 ---
-{% include JB/setup %}<p>Here is the coverage for the week from API Evangelist.Evernote API Review
+{% include JB/setup %}<p>Here is the coverage for the week from API Evangelist.

+	Evernote API Review
 	Android and IOS SDKs for Amazon Web Services
 	Glue API Review
 	Foursquare API Version 2.0